wKovacs64/pwned/README.md

 npx pwned
 ```

-## Protected Commands
+## 🔐 Protected Commands

-On July 18th, 2019, the haveibeenpwned.com API moved several services behind authentication,
-requiring an API key.
-See [Troy's blog post][api-key-blog-post] for rationale and a full
-explanation.
-In order to use some of `pwned` commands (e.g. `ba`, `pa`, and `search`), you will need
-to [get an API key][get-api-key] and run `pwned apiKey` to configure `pwned`.
-The other commands do
-not require an API key and you may use them without obtaining one.
+On July 18th, 2019, the haveibeenpwned.com API moved several services behind authentication, requiring an API key.
+See [Troy's blog post][api-key-blog-post] for rationale and a full explanation.
+To use some of `pwned` commands (e.g. `ba`, `pa`, and `search`), you will need to [get an API key][get-api-key] and run `pwned apiKey` to configure `pwned`.
+Other commands do not require an API key and can be used freely.

-## Usage
+## 🛠️ Usage

 ```
 pwned <command>

 Commands:
-  pwned apiKey [key]            set the API key to be used for authenticated requests pwned ba <account|email>      get all breaches for an account (username or email address) pwned breach <name>           get a single breached site by breach name pwned breaches                get all breaches in the system pwned dc                      get all data classes in the system pwned pa <email>              get all pastes for an account (email address) pwned pw <password>           securely check a password for public exposure pwned search <account|email>  search breaches and pastes for an account (username or email
+  pwned apiKey [key]            Set the API key for authenticated requests pwned ba <account|email>      Get all breaches for an account (username or email address) pwned breach <name>           Get a single breached site by breach name pwned breaches                Get all breaches in the system pwned dc                      Get all data classes in the system pwned pa <email>              Get all pastes for an account (email address) pwned pw <password>           Securely check a password for public exposure pwned search <account|email>  Search breaches and pastes for an account (username or email address) pwned subStatus               Get the subscription status of your API key
-                                address)
-  pwned subStatus               get the subscription status of your API key

 Options:
   -h, --help     Show help                                                                 [boolean] -v, --version  Show version number                                                       [boolean]
 ```

-#### Examples
+### 🌟 Examples

 Get all breaches for an account:

 ```
 $ pwned ba pleasebeclean@fingerscrossed.tld
-✔ Good news — no pwnage found!
+✔ Good news — no pwnage found! 🎉
 ```

 Get all breaches in the system, filtering results to just the 'adobe.com' domain: